grpc/proposal/A30-xds-v3.md

   N in the bootstrap file.
 - Upgrade the clients to the newest release supporting versions N and N+1.
-These clients will not see a server feature for version N+1 in the bootstrap file, so they will use version N.  (They will not actually care whether the server feature for version N is present in the bootstrap file, since they will assume the server supports this version anyway.)
+These clients will not see a server feature for version N+1 in the bootstrap file, but they will see a server feature for version N, so they will use version N.

 Once you are sure that you have no more clients using version N-1, you can drop support for that version from your xDS server.
+At this point, you should remove the server feature for version N-1 from your bootstrap files, just in case any older clients are started.

 Next, let's say that xDS version N+1 has been released, and you want to add support for that version to your xDS server.
 You can of course do this at